White House press secretary Kayleigh McEnany tests positive for COVID-19

 McEnany spoke with reporters at the White House without a mask as recently as Sunday night.

-The virus often takes several days to incubate.
+The virus can take between 2 to 14 days to incubate.
 Other White House officials who have tested positive in the last several days include White House counselor Hope Hicks and Trump bodyguard Nick Luna, as well as other top figures in Trump's orbit.
 McEnany spoke with reporters outside the White House as recently as Sunday night.

 "After testing negative consistently, including every day since Thursday, I tested positive for COVID-19 on Monday morning while experiencing no symptoms," McEnany tweeted.
 "No reporters, producers, or members of the press are listed as close contacts by the White House Medical Unit.
 Moreover, I definitively had no knowledge of Hope Hicks' diagnosis prior to holding a White House press briefing on Thursday.
 As an essential worker, I have worked diligently to provide needed information to the American people at this time.
 With my recent positive test, I will begin the quarantine process and will continue working on behalf of the American people remotely."